A Beginner’s Guide to Working Out with Right Nutrition

 You may get sufficient amounts of all these nutrients by adding a portion of green leafy vegetables, colorful fruits, seafood, mushrooms, nuts, and oilseeds to your everyday meals and snacks.

-Dehydration caused by the loss of water and electrolytes due to sweating during exercise may cause tiredness and muscle cramping, and may reduce exercise performance.
-So, aim to drink at least 2 liters to 3 liters of fluids per day to maximize your physical performance and to ensure quick muscle recovery.
+Even though water does not provide energy, it is essential to be factored in for the nutrition for working out.
+The loss of water and electrolytes due to sweating during exercise leads to dehydration.
+Dehydration may cause tiredness and muscle cramping, and may reduce exercise performance.
+So, aim to drink at least 2 liters to 3 liters of fluids per day to maximize physical performance and to ensure quick muscle recovery.

-It is important to remember that these are general guidelines and individual fluid requirements may vary depending largely on the duration and intensity of the exercise, but also factors like height, weight, and gender of each individual.
+It is important to remember that these are general guidelines and individual fluid requirements may vary depending largely on the duration and intensity of the exercise.
+Factors like height, weight, and gender of each individual also determine fluid requirements.

-Water is also a good choice for rehydration during low-intensity workouts as it provides the necessary hydration without any excess calories from sugars, which are present in most sports drinks.
+Water is also a good choice for rehydration during low-intensity workouts as it provides hydration without any excess calories from sugars, which are present in most sports drinks.

 To sum up, you may maximize the results of your workout by catering to increased nutrition needs as you settle into an active lifestyle.
-You should eat the right amounts of a variety of whole grains, lean meats, dairy products, pulses, vegetables, fruits, nuts, and seeds in all your meals and snacks to power through your workouts.
+You should eat the right amounts of a variety of food groups to power through your workouts.
+Include whole grains, lean meats, dairy products, pulses, vegetables, fruits, nuts, and seeds in all your meals and snacks.
 Also, don’t forget to keep yourself hydrated by drinking water before, during, and after your workout.

 1. Thomas DT, Erdman KA, Burke LM.
 Position of the Academy of Nutrition and Dietetics, Dietitians of Canada, and the American College of Sports Medicine: Nutrition and Athletic Performance.
 J Acad Nutr Diet 2016; 116: 501–28.